-E. Rationalizing of prescribed fee for testing of roll-out obligations
+F. Rationalizing of prescribed fee for testing of roll-out obligations

-- 2.32 The spectrum assignment comes with minimum roll-out obligations and the TSPs are required to fulfil the same within the prescribed timelines and offer the sites to Telecom Enforcement, Resource and Monitoring (TERM) Cells for testing of the same. - 2.33 DoT vide its circular dated 18th August 2016 has notified that TSP is required to submit self certificate of required number of DHQs/ BHQs/ SDCAs for the fulfilment of rollout obligation and the TERM Cells will carry out sample testing of 10% of such self certified DHQs/ BHQs/ SDCAs.
+- 2.36 Spectrum assignment comes with minimum roll-out obligations and the TSPs are required to fulfil the same within the prescribed timelines and offer the sites to Telecom Enforcement, Resource and Monitoring (TERM) Cells for testing of the same. - 2.37 DoT, vide its circular dated 18th August 2016, notified that a TSP is required to submit self certificate of required number of District Head Quarters (DHQs)/ Block Head Quarters (BHQs)/ Short Distance Charging Areas (SDCAs) for the fulfilment of rollout obligation and the TERM Cells will carry out sample testing of 10% of such self certified DHQs/ BHQs/ SDCAs.
 Some TSPs appreciated the Government's effort to simplify verification processes by providing that the TERM Cells will carry out sample testing of 10% of the self-certified DHQs / BHQs.
-However, stakeholders have pointed out that the testing fees taking by TERM Cells are not confined to only 10% of the sites actually audited, but are taken for the entire base of 100%.

-2.34 For testing of sites, the TSPs are also required to pay testing fee for each DHQ/BHQ/SDCA separately, as per the following calculation6:
+However, stakeholders have pointed out that the testing fees taking by TERM Cells are not confined to only 10% of the self-certified sites which are actually audited, but are taken for the entire base of 100%. - 2.38 For testing of sites, the TSPs are also required to pay testing fee for each DHQ/BHQ/SDCA separately, as per the following calculation6: